AdobeDocs/campaign-classic.es-ES/help/web/using/use-case--creating-an-email-delivery.md

    >[!NOTE]
    >
    >Este paso requiere haber guardado al menos una aplicación web previamente.
-Se pueden encontrar en la pestaña **[!UICONTROL Campaigns > Web applications]** de la consola.
+These can be found in the **[!UICONTROL Campaigns > Web applications]** tab of your console.

 ## Paso 5: Guardado de una entrega {#step-5---saving-the-delivery}